🔼The name Madmen: Summary

 🔼Etymology of the name Madmen

-The "name" Madmen is the masculine variant of the feminine noun מדמנה (madmena), which Isaiah uses, and both derive from the root דמן (dmn), which has to do with manufactured manure:
+The "name" Madmen is the masculine variant of the feminine noun מדמנה (madmena), which Isaiah uses, and both derive from the root דמן (dmn), which has to do with producing waste:

 For a meaning of the name Madmen, both Jones' Dictionary of Old Testament Proper Names and NOBSE Study Bible Name List read Dunghill.
 BDB Theological Dictionary doesn't offer an interpretation of this name but does list it under the root דמן (dmn).